claire-west/svstudio-manual/docs/note-properties/editing-phonemes.md

 ![Reseting a Note's Phonemes](../img/note-properties/phoneme-reset.png)

 A phoneme sequence can also be entered within a note by prefixing it with a `.` character.
+This format is primarily used for backwards compatibility with .s5p project files, and it is recommended to enter phonemes above the note when using Synthesizer V Studio.

 ![Phonemes in the Note Body](../img/note-properties/phonemes-in-note.png)